WPCloudDeploy/wp-cloud-deploy/README.md

 * Fix: WPAPP - Missing variable value when installing memcached.
 Harmless - just threw a php warning.
 * Fix: WPAPP - Remove nginx related sections in the fail2ban tab when the web server is an OLS server.
 * Fix: WPAPP - Handle an SSH message related to Multisite wildcard ssl - when ssl was already disabled we weren't flipping the appropriate metas.
-* Fix: WPAPP - Special code to handle update count issue with DigitalOcean servers.
+* Fix: WPAPP - Added special code to report on an update count issue that popped up with recent Ubuntu updates (first noticed with DigitalOcean servers).
 * Fix: WPAPP - Partial workaround for ubuntu update notifier bug - see https://bugs.launchpad.net/ubuntu/+source/update-notifier/+bug/2007311
 * Fix: WPAPP - The file name conventions used by the CACHE ENABLER plugin for nginx was changed - update bash scripts to match.
 (Thanks @msalaj for pointing this out).
 * Fix: WPAPP - Better handling for duplicate letsencrypt folders that end with -00xx.